greg0ire/git_template/README.md

 ## What's inside ?

-For the moment, php hooks only
+For the moment, php hooks only.

 ### Exuberant Ctags hook

 Updates .git/tags file by scanning the project with the ctags command.
-Enabled by default
+Enabled by default.

 ### Composer hook